-A summary of many of the organizations and individuals, projects and struggles Rights Action has supported this year with your funds.
-Please read this in conjunction with Spring 2013 Fund-raising Newsletter “Hard Times in Guatemala & Honduras ”.
+A summary of many of the grassroots organizations and individuals, and their projects and struggles, that Rights Action has supported this year with your funds.

 While Guatemala attempts to bring former dictator Efraín Ríos Montt to justice in a landmark genocide trial, deadly violence elsewhere in the country continues unpunished.
 In less than one month, five activists and human right defenders struggling against mining companies and fighting for land and labor rights have been murdered in rural areas.